Enfey/IBM-AI-For-New-Students/README.md

 ## **Acknowledgements**

 We would like to thank IBM for providing support and access to the Watsonx  Assistant API, as well as all team members for their hard work and dedication.
+In addition, thank you to all the users who participated in our user test!